luxeengine/luxe-docs/docs/guide/wren-primer.md

 ## Functions

+In Wren, **the distinction between functions and methods is important.**

 Wren can store functions in variables and pass them to other functions and methods.
-The distinction between functions and methods is important.

 ```js
 var notify = Fn.new() {